Osita Chidoka: Career

 Osita Chidoka began his public sector career with the Federal Capital Development Authority in Abuja.
 Shortly after completing his National Youth Service Corps, he won the National Youth Service Corps FCT Honours Award and gained automatic employment with the Federal Capital Development Authority.
 As a public servant, he contributed to national development through his services as the Secretary to the National Committee for the visit of Pope John Paul II to Nigeria in 1998, which earned him a papal commendation.
 He also served as a member of the Committee for the Review of the Abuja Master Plan.
 Osita also led the Committee for the Drafting of Nigeria's National Policy on Non-Motorized Forms of Transportation and was the Assistant Secretary of the Committee for the Military-Civilian Handover in 1999.
 He also served as personal assistant to the minister of state in the Federal ministry of Works and Housing, personal assistant to the minister of transport, and special assistant to the senior adviser to the president on legal matters.

-After a public sector career, Chidoka joined Mobil Producing Nigeria, a subsidiary of Exxon Mobil Corporation, as a senior adviser on government and business relations.
+After a public sector career, Chidoka joined Mobil Producing Nigeria, a subsidiary of ExxonMobil Corporation, as a senior adviser on government and business relations.
 It was in this role, in 2007, that the then president of Nigeria, President Olusegun Obasanjo, sought him out and appointed him as the Corps Marshal and Chief Executive of the Federal Road Safety Corps (FRSC).